The Gentlemen of the College: Uniform

 Since its inception, The Gentlemen of the College have maintained a uniform that they wear at all performances.
 This consists of a navy blazer, a pair of khaki pants, and a novelty "silly" tie.
 The latter part of this uniform is especially important to the group.
 It signifies the relaxed, humorous side of the Gentlemen; a balance to the otherwise formal wear.
-Each member supplies his own novelty tie(s) that he wears for four years, adding to the history of the group.
+Each member supplies their own novelty tie(s) that they wear for four years, adding to the history of the group.
 During their holiday performances, the Gentlemen don holiday apparel and winter scarfs.